adesege/truckmap-challenge/README.md

 This project is intended to touch a few technologies and concepts TruckMap uses regularly and help us understand how you think about trade-offs between time, usefulness, and simplicity.

 We are respectful of your time.
-If we’ve requested you do this challenge we’ll pay $200 for any submission in “good faith effort” (meets most requirements), regardless if you’re ultimately hired.
+If we’ve requested you do this challenge we’ll pay $200 for any submission in good faith effort, regardless if you’re ultimately hired.

 ## Project Description